 The most common histologic type of chondrosarcoma is conventional chondrosarcoma.
 A dedifferentiated chondrosarcoma is a conventional chondrosarcoma that has changed into a high grade sarcoma (pathologists call this kind of change ‘transformation’).

-Why is this important?
 The histologic type of chondrosarcoma is important because it is used to determine the tumour grade (see Histologic grade below).
 Some types of chondrosarcoma, such as the mesenchymal and dedifferentiated types, are always given a higher grade and are associated with worse prognosis.

 For most chondrosarcomas, the grade ranges from 1 (low) to 3 (high).
 Grade 1 cells look the most like normal cartilage while grade 3 cells look the least like normal cartilage.